xwang90/TwitterHashtag/README.md

 Support local unit test based on JUnit 4 test class:

-1.Test from the command line  ./gradlew test
+1.Test from the command line:  ./gradlew test

 2.Test from Android Studio